kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/code_contribution_base.md

+# TODO: DELETE THIS WHEN CONTENT IS MOVED

 Want to contribute a bug fix or new feature to {{ formal_name }}?
 This guide will help you set up a development environment so you can implement and test changes to {{ formal_name }}.